simplymathematics/deckard/deckard/layers/README.md

 ├── parse.py: Dumps the hydra configuration folder to `params.yaml` as specified by the `defaults` list in the hydra configuration file.
-├── template.html: Draft webpage for each experiment (work in progress) ├── utils.py: Handy utilities for the other scripts └── watcher.py: Watches a file, transforms the data, and moves it somewhere else via parallelized scp (work in progress).
+├── template.html: Draft webpage for each experiment (work in progress) ├── utils.py: Handy utilities for the other scripts ├── afr.py: For building accelerated failure rate models ├── plots.py: For generating plots using seaborn
+└── watcher.py: Watches a file, transforms the data, and moves it somewhere else via parallelized scp (work in progress).